Where to go for the best safari experiences in southern Africa.Read more...

 Third, book the main internal flights at the same time – with the same company – that you book your flights to/from Johannesburg.
 Often the airline taking you to Africa will have cheap deals for add-on regional flights within Africa.
 You should be able to get Jo’burg–Livingstone flights, or Maun–Jo’burg flights, at discounted rates provided that you book them at the same time as your return flights to Jo’burg.
 Further, if you book all your flights together with the same company, then you’ll be sure to get connecting flights, and so have the best schedule possible.
 Don’t be talked into getting an apparently cheap return to Jo’burg on the basis that you’ll be able to then get a separate ticket to Maun; it’ll cost you a lot more in the end.

-Most overland border posts open from about 06.00 or 08.00, to 16.00 or 18.00, although some of the busier ones, on main routes connecting with South Africa, stay open considerably longer than this.
+Typically overland border posts open for about 8–12 hours a day, from between 06.00 and 08.00 in the morning.
+That said, some of the busier ones on main routes stay open considerably longer than this.

 Despite meeting Zambian territory only at a point, Botswana does have one border crossing with Zambia: a reliable ferry across the Zambezi linking Kazungula with its namesake village in Zambia.

 Botswana has several border posts with Zimbabwe, of which the two most important are the one on the road between Kasane and Victoria Falls, at Kazungula, and the one on the main road from Francistown to Plumtree (and hence Bulawayo), at Ramokgwebane.
-The third is a much smaller post at Pandamatenga.
+A third much smaller post is at Pandamatenga.
 This is 100km south of Kasane, and sometimes used by visitors as a neat shortcut into the back of Zimbabwe’s Hwange National Park.

 Despite the long length of its border with Namibia, Botswana has very few border posts here.
 The most important of these by far is the post on the Trans-Kalahari Highway, the route between the towns of Ghanzi and Gobabis.

-There are two other main crossings.
-One is at Mohembo (north of Shakawe and at the south end of Namibia’s Mahango National Park) and the other is across the Chobe River at Ngoma.
+The other two major crossings are at Mohembo (north of Shakawe and at the south end of Namibia’s Mahango National Park; and across the Chobe River at Ngoma.

 To/from South Africa